-Article 24.
-Quality assurance, assessment policy
+Article 24 Quality assurance, assessment policy

-- To properly assure the quality of interim examinations and final examinations, the Examining Board follows the guidelines and instructions for assessment that are adopted by the joint Examining Boards of Wageningen University.
-These guidelines and instructions include the following: - a. the method of testing whether the student has met the learning outcomes; - b. the procedures for testing in individual teaching methods; - c. the role of assessment strategies and assessment criteria in the examination per course; - d. the supervision on these aspects by the Examiners and the Examining Board. - 2.
-The Examining Board monitors compliance with the guidelines and instructions and can give instructions to the Examiners in line with the guidelines and instructions relating to the examination. - The Examining Board reviews whether the guidelines and instructions of the joint partner institutions are actually being implemented by doing the following: - monitoring whether assessment strategies have been prepared for all courses.
-The assessment strategies specify how the learning outcomes are covered by the tests, - evaluating the quality of the tests together with the Examiners based on the assessment strategy and the assessment criteria for each subject, - c. obtaining the opinions of students about the quality of testing and assessment by means of course evaluations, - d. monitoring whether assessment strategies are also part of the peer review of courses, - e. monitoring the quality of the thesis assessments, - f. consulting periodically with the Programme Director.
+- To properly assure the quality of interim examinations and final examinations, the Examining Board follows the assessment policy prepared by the examining boards of Wageningen University.
+This assessment policy includes the following: - a.
+The method of testing whether the student has met the learning outcomes. - b.
+The procedures for testing in individual teaching methods. - c.
+The role of assessment strategies and assessment criteria in the examination per course.

+d.
+The supervision on these aspects by the Examiners and the Examining Board.

+- 2. The Examining Board monitors compliance with the assessment policy and can give instructions to the Examiners in line with the assessment policy relating to the examination. - 3.
+The Examining Board reviews whether its assessment policy is actually being implemented by doing the following: - a. monitoring whether assessment strategies have been prepared for all courses.
+The assessment strategies specify how the learning outcomes are covered by the tests, - b. evaluating the quality of the tests together with the Examiners based on the assessment strategy and the assessment criteria for each subject, - c. obtaining the opinions of students about the quality of testing and assessment by means of course evaluations, - d. monitoring whether assessment strategies are also part of the peer review of courses, - e. monitoring the quality of the thesis assessments, - f. consulting periodically with the Programme Director.

-Chapter 9.
-Complaints and Appeal
+Chapter 9 Complaints and Appeal

-Article 25.
-Right to submit complaints
+Article 25 Right to submit complaints

-The student (current, prospective or former student) is entitled to submit a complaint about the behaviour in a particular matter of a body, committee or department or faculty of one of the partner institutions or a person who is employed by one of the partner institutions.
-The 'concerned party' can submit the complaint to the central digital desk 'the Student Legal Protection Desk' of Wageningen University (legalprotection.students@wur.nl, see Article 27).
-Before the concerned party submits a complaint, he should try to reach an amicable solution by himself or if required by the student, through mediation by a student counsellor.
+All students (current, prospective or former students) or extranei are entitled to submit a complaint about the behaviour in a particular matter of a body, committee related to the joint degree programme or a person who is employed by a Partner Institution .
+The 'concerned party' can submit the complaint to the central digital desk 'de Faciliteit' (faciliteit@wur.nl, see Article 27).
+Before the concerned party submits a complaint, he should try to reach an amicable solution, through mediation by a student counsellor.

-Article 26.
-Right of appeal
+Article 26 Right of appeal

 - 1. A concerned party can appeal against all decisions referred to in Article 7.61 clause 1 WHW.
-These are primarily the following decisions: - a. all decisions of the Examining Board or the Examiner; - b. decisions based on the provisions in Article 7.29 of the WHW regarding the admission test Colloquium Doctum; - c. decisions of the admission committees; - The appeal must be submitted within six weeks after receipt of the decision to the Examination Appeals Board (CBE).
-For this purpose, the concerned party submits a notification of appeal to 'de Faciliteit' of Wageningen University.
+These are primarily the following decisions: - a. all decisions of the Examining Board or the Examiner; - decisions based on the provisions in Article 7.29 of the WHW regarding the admission test Colloquium Doctum; - c. decisions of the Master's admission committee; - d. the decision to de-enrol a student or refuse re-enrolment based on a binding negative study advice. - 2.
+The appeal must be submitted within six weeks after receipt of the decision to the Examination Appeals Board (CBE).
+For this purpose, the concerned party submits a notification of appeal to de Faciliteit.

-Article 27.
-Procedure
+Article 27 Procedure

-The exact method for submitting a complaint or appeal to the 'the Student Legal Protection Desk' and the corresponding procedures are described in the Wageningen University Student Charter > Legal protection.
+The exact method for submitting a complaint or appeal to the de Faciliteit and the corresponding procedures are described in the Student Charter > Legal protection.

-Chapter 10.
-Final provisions and implementation
+Chapter 10 Final provisions and implementation

-Article 28.
-Changes
+Article 28 Changes

-- 1. Changes to these Rules and Regulations are adopted by the Examining Board of MWT. - 2.
-No changes are made that apply to the ongoing academic year, unless it can be reasonably assumed that the interests of the student will not be harmed as a result or the changes are necessary due to a statutory obligation.
+- 1. Changes to these Rules and Regulations are adopted by the Examining Board.
+The Examining Board follows the policy of the Examining Boards of Wageningen Unversity as far as possible. - 2.
+No changes are made that apply to the ongoing academic year, unless it can be reasonably assumed that the interests of the students will not be harmed as a result or the changes are necessary due to a statutory obligation.

-Article 29.
-Publication
+Article 29 Publication

-The joint partner institutions and the Examining Board are responsible for suitable publication of these Rules and Regulations and any changes to them.
+The Board and the Examining Board are responsible for suitable publication of these Rules and Regulations and any changes to them.

-Article 30.
-Date of enactment
+Article 30 Date of enactment

-The Rules and Regulations were adopted on Juni 21 2019 by the Examining Board of MWT and come into effect on 1 September 2019.
+The Rules and Regulations were adopted on... by the Examining Board of MWT and have effect from 1 September 2014.